publicoversight/united-states-military-bases-in-europe/README.md

 Lists of U.S. Military Bases Abroad, 1776–2021 American University Digital Research Archive https://www.basenation.us/maps.html

 This is an independent hobby project built for research, visualization, and public-access purposes.
 I’m not a professional developer, and the project is still evolving over time.

-Feel free to open an issue.
+Specifc use of Ollama (locally) to help think of structure and logic for the html.

 Recommend checking the important work of;
 - World beyond war https://worldbeyondwar.org/military-empires